GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     **Here are some things you can do with Bandage**

-    1. Let's say you mapped a sample's ONT reads back onto that sample's denovo assembly and have identified a misjoin.
+    1. Let's say you mapped a sample's ONT reads back onto that sample's *de novo* assembly and have identified a misjoin.
 You can open up bandage and find that  unitigs that went into the contig to see if it can be easily manually broken.
     2. If you have a phased diploid assembly with a large sequence that is missing, you can look at the unitig gfa, color the nodes by haplotype, and see which sequences are omitted.
 Those sequences can then be analyzed and manually added into the final assembly.
-    3. You can label nodes with (hifi) coverage and inspect regions with low quality too see if they have low coverage as well.
+    3. You can label nodes with (HiFi) coverage and inspect regions with low quality too see if they have low coverage as well.
 If so, you might want to throw them out.
 (This does happen, in particular for small contigs that assemblers tend to output.)

 ## Run Verkko With Test Data
-**Create A Directory**
+**Create a directory**

 !!! terminal "code"